jayJs/jay/README.md

 The calls are asynchronous and can be chained with .then().

+** Warning **
+Without data modelling you can't guarantee data consistency and you will limit your test coverage.

 ##post(table, data)
 **Add a row to database.**
 table - name of the table in database (*string*).